rkaveski/simple-import-replacement/README.md

 # Simple Import Replacement

-A script to replace relative imports with absolute imports in TypeScript and JavaScript files.
+A script to replace relative imports with absolute imports in TypeScript, JavaScript, and CSS files.

 ## Description

 This script processes files in your current directory (or a specified one) and its subdirectories, converting relative import paths to absolute import paths.
-It supports `ts`, `tsx`, `js`, and `jsx` file extensions.
+It supports `ts`, `tsx`, `js`, `jsx`, `css`, `scss`, `less`, and `sass` file extensions.

 ## Installation